Is dishwasher useful in India? Guide to buy dishwasher in India

 In India dishwashing was traditionally done by house maids but in modern India, getting housemaids is becoming more and more difficult as the days go by.
-So to answer the question 'how good is a dishwasher in India?' or 'how effective is dishwasher in India?'
+So the answer to the question ‘is a dishwasher necessary in India?’ or ‘is dishwasher useful in India?’ is a big ‘YES’.
+See below why the Dishwasher is so good and useful.

-The best way to use a dishwasher in India is to just leave all your dirty dishes, pots and pans in the dishwasher and set it to start automatically at a convenient time of your choice, may be at night or while you are out for work or whenever you feel like it.
+The best way to use a dishwasher in India is to just leave all your dirty dishes, pots and pans in the dishwasher and start it at a convenient time of your choice, may be at night or while you are out for work or whenever you feel like it.
 It is a great feeling to have the sparkling clean dry dishes when you open the dishwasher in the morning or when you come back from work.

 A cheaper and equally good alternative is to buy and use all the dishwasher consumables separately.
 The dishwasher soap 1 Kg will cost Rs.220- for a good brand ‘Fortune Dishwasher Detergent’ from Amazon.in.
 The amount of soap used in a dishwasher for each wash is about 25 grams, so 1 Kg of Dishwasher soap will last for about 40 washes, so about Rs.5.50 per dishwasher load.
 Rinse Aid costs will cost about Rs.300- for 2x500ml bottles at Amazon.
 1 bottle of 500ml will last for about 90 cycles so for 40 washes the cost will be half the cost of one bottle = Rs.75-.
 2Kg Dishwasher salt at Amazon is about Rs.200-.
 1 Kg.of dishwasher salt will last for 90 days for normal tap water, so the cost will be half of 1Kg price = Rs.50-.
 So to calculate the maximum cost of consumable used by a dishwasher per wash add 220 (soap) + 75 (Rinse Aid) + 50 (Salt) = Rs.345 for 40 dishwasher full load washing.
 Therefore each dishwasher load will cost less than Rs.9- for consumables.
 Usually on Amazon you can get the dishwasher soap, rinse-aid and salt together on a special deal and so the cost per dishwasher wash will come down.
 The average water used by a dishwasher per wash is less than 25 Liters, which is actually less than that used if the dishes were washed under a tap.
 Electricity consumed by dishwasher is discussed below.

-The Average electricity dishwasher cost in India is not much if you use the economical mode of the dishwasher wash cycle.
-In the economical mode the dishwasher only uses the heater to bring the water in the dishwasher to 50°C during the main wash cycle and may be also at the end of the wash cycle when the dishes are being dried in the dishwasher.
-Dishwashers using 'Condensation' drying uses less electric energy and is more economical to run.
+One of the worst fears of someone wanting to buy a dishwasher is ‘do dishwashers use a lot of electricity’.
+The average dishwasher power consumption in India is less than 1.5 units of electricity per dishwasher wash cycle.
+It can be much lower if the dishwasher is run on the Eco program mode.
+In the Eco or Economical mode the dishwasher only uses the heater to bring the water in the dishwasher to 50°C during the main wash cycle.
 The electric heater in a dishwasher is what consumes the most electricity.
 Apart from the usage of electricity for heating water, the dishwasher running costs in India is not that much.
-So if you can avoid setting the dishwasher at higher temperatures and use the economical mode of dishwashing, then the average usage of electricity by a dishwasher will be less than 1.5 unit of electricity per wash.
-That means dishwasher electricity usage for a month will be 45 units, which works out to about Rs.225- per month assuming an electricity cost of Rs.5- per unit.
+So if you can avoid setting the dishwasher at higher temperatures and use the Eco mode of dish washing, then the average usage of electricity by a dishwasher will be less than 1 kilowatts hour or 1 unit of electricity per wash.
+That means dishwasher electricity usage for a month will be 30 units, which works out to about Rs.150- per month assuming an electricity cost of Rs.5- per unit.

 The best dishwasher in India designed use with Indian cooking is the one which is capable of washing the special types of vessels we use for Indian cooking.
 Most of us have stainless steel vessels and it is important that we use a dishwasher detergent which will not remove the shine on these stainless steel vessels.
 Also we have a lot of frying to do in Indian cooking, so we need a dishwasher which will penetrate the burnt on deposits left in the frying pans and clean it properly.
 The size of vessels used in Indian cooking is totally different to the types used in western cooking.
 So a dishwasher designed for use with western dishes may not be the ideal dishwasher for use with Indian cooking.
 So look for a dishwasher that has been adapted for Indian cooking.
 To find out which is the best dishwasher in India for daily use, click this link to our page showing the top 5 best dishwasers available in India specially designed for Indian Cooking vessels and dishes.